richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ms.date: 1/23/2025
 ---

-# Viva Glint 360 User Roles creation and access
+# Viva Glint 360 User Role creation and feedback access

 By default, Viva Glint administrators have access to create and edit all Glint programs, including 360s.
 You may, however, choose to create a unique User Role to have exclusive 360 admin permissions.

-## Procedure to create a unique 360 admin
+## Create a unique 360 admin

+> [!IMPORTANT]
+> You can have more than one Glint 360 admin, but limit your total number of unique 360 admins to just a few.

 From the Glint admin dashboard, select the **Configuration** symbol and then **User Roles** in the **Employees** section.